tderenzi/tderenzi.github.io/src/portfolio/bmgf-reinvent-the-toilet.md

 I developed **personas** for the target user groups in each market, **capturing the availability, accessibility, and reliability of basic services**.
 These personas **highlighted critical needs for essential services and preferences for potential by-products** produced by the Reinvented Toilets (RTs).

-Using the insights gained from data analysis, I created detailed **summaries of input and output operating parameters of the RTs**.
+Using the insights gained from data analysis, I created detailed **summaries of the 12 input and 11 output operating parameters of the RTs**.
 These parameters **outlined the ideal operating ranges for RT developers to consider when designing or modifying the systems**.

 # Key Insights
 - **Affordability is Critical**: Households are price-sensitive and prioritize other basic needs (e.g. electricity) over sanitation improvements.

 - **Product Value Lies in By-products**: RTs' ability to generate electricity or biogas was highly attractive.

 - **Skepticism Toward New Products**: Users expressed skepticism toward unproven technologies and wanted physical proof before committing financially.

 - **Infrastructure Constraints**: Limited access to basic utilities posed a challenge for RT operation.